devaslanphp/help-desk/docs/configuration.md

 > We are working to make the Help Desk application configurable as much as possible.

-You can check the below section to see the section you can configure easily by using the file `config/system.php`.
+You can check the below section to see what you can configure easily by using the file `config/system.php`.

 ## Locales